The Good News About Schizophrenia

 Diagnose and Treat Schizophrenia Immediately and It Might Go Away

-As we said above, starting and stopping medicines is an real bad idea.
-(See our page on Treating Schizophrenia.)
+As we said above, in schizophrenia starting and stopping medication is an real bad idea.
+(See our free page on Treating Schizophrenia.)
 It’s likely that the psychosis makes itself worse, that is, psychosis is toxic to the brain and makes it easier for more psychosis to occur.
 Allowing any psychosis to persist for very long can set up the person for a lifetime of worse illness than need be.
-This means that if the first early symptoms start and it’s quickly treated and treated really well immediately, it might go away.
+This means that if the first early symptoms start and the disorder is quickly treated and treated really well immediately, it might go away.
 Even if it doesn’t go away completely, the individual is likely to get better and have a milder course throughout his life.